John F. Kennedy said it this way, “Nothing compares to the simple pleasure of a bike ride.” I’d have to agree.

 Do you ever feel like you’re flying when you’re on your bike?
 Turns out, you’re in good company.
 For inspiration, Wilbur and Orville Wright considered the humble bicycle and made a creative connection between cycling and flying.
 When riding a bike, it’s essential to lean to retain balance, and they realized they could apply that same concept to flight.
 And the rest, as they say, is history.

 So go ahead, the next time you get on your bike, fly.
 (Even if it’s only in your mind.)
-You can’t go wrong when you hit the trail on any of the beautiful bike trails in Minnesota, land of 10,000 lakes.
+You can’t go wrong when you hit any of the beautiful bike trails in Minnesota, land of 10,000 lakes.